 Furthermore, the elections division staff doesn't know whether the person who submitted the disputed ballot voted yes or no. The only way to find out would be if the city contested the election result and a judge required the person to say, under oath, how he or she voted.
 But Lopez believes a judge would be unlikely to do so.

-"There would be no basis to call a voter into court to
+"There would be no basis to call a voter into court to reveal their vote when, in fact, it wouldn't matter because that vote wouldn't change the outcome," Lopez said.

 But it was clear during last week's City Council meeting that Councilman Mike Menesini mistakenly believes the vote was tied.